TheFuZiOnZz/Research-Dashboard/World Politics/United Kingdom/2024- Labour/2024 First Labour Budget.md

 	- Tripling investment in school breakfast clubs;
 	- £2.9bn added to the Ministry of Defence budget;
 	- Windfall tax on oil and gas profits to increase to 38%;
+	- Extra £3.4bn for the Scottish government, an extra £1.7bn for the Welsh government and an extra £1.5bn for Northern Ireland;
 # Economic Analysis
 - On 30 October 2024, The Office of Budget Responsibility released a `Economic and Fiscal Outlook` Report on the Labour Budget which said:
 	- ` ` - [Economic and Fiscal Outlook, October 2024, Office for Budget Responsibility]()